-First of all we would like to clarify that the web site you are visiting (hereinafter referred to as ‘Site’) is owned and directed by Provincia Padovana dei Frati Minori Conventuali area Messaggero S. Antonio Editrice (Padua Province of the Friars Minor Conventual – Messagero S. Antonio Publishing House division) which hereinafter shall be referred to as ‘PPFMC’.
+First of all we would like to clarify that the web site you are visiting (hereinafter referred to as ‘Site’) is owned and directed by Provincia Italiana di S. Antonio di Padova dei Frati Minori Conventuali, Messaggero di S. Antonio Editrice (P.I.S.A.P.F.M.C.)

-This information notice is not to be considered valid for other web sites which may be visited through links present on this internet site and which are not managed by PPFMC, and to which PPFMC is in no way responsible.
+This information notice is not to be considered valid for other web sites which may be visited through links present on this internet site and which are not managed by PISAPFMC, and to which PISAPFMC is in no way responsible.

 Through consultation of this present site data regarding either indentified or identifiable persons may be processed, either to allow browsing or, if necessary, for the execution of a contract you may have requested.

 Hereinafter we are therefore clarifying, pursuant to article 13 of the General Data Protection Regulation (GDPR), the methods and aims of the management of this site with reference to the processing of the personal data which may be used in either one or the other case.